Staunton Mall: As Staunton Mall

 Covington Co., which owned the plaza at the time, announced renovation plans in 1986.
-Under these plans, the existing open-air concourse between J. C. Penney and Montgomery Ward would be enclosed, while further mall shops would be added for a total of 70 stores in 400000 sqft of retail space.
+Under these plans, the existing open-air concourse between JCPenney and Montgomery Ward would be enclosed, while further mall shops would be added for a total of 70 stores in 400000 sqft of retail space.
 Included in the expansion was a third department store anchor, the South Boston, Virginia-based Leggett, which opened for business in February 1987.
 Leggett had operated a store in Staunton since the 1930s.
 Once renovations were complete, the property was officially renamed Staunton Mall.

 Despite these renovations, two major stores at the mall closed soon afterward.
 First was the Sears outlet store, which was shuttered in 1989 due to declining sales.
 The space became a Goody's clothing store in October 1993.
 Also in October 1993, the Woolworth company announced that the Staunton Mall store would be closed by January 1994 as part of a company-wide restructuring that involved renovation or closure of older stores.

 In 1996, Staunton Mall underwent a renovation plan by then-owners Steven D. Bell and Co.
 Under these plans, the food court was moved closer to the theater, with the previous one, added in the 1986-87 renovations, becoming additional mall space.
 Also, a fountain was removed in center court, the mall exterior was repainted and received new canopies, and Stone & Thomas opened in the vacated Woolworth.